Group members

 Dr Pantea Foroudi Dr Pantea Foroudi

-Pantea Foroudi (PhD, SFHEA, MSc (Honours), MA, BA (Honours)) is the business manager and solution architect at Foroudi Consultancy and is a member of the Marketing and Branding Department, Brunel Business School, London.
-Pantea has been working in the field of design, branding, and marketing since 1996, and she has experience as a creative innovator and practical problem-solver in visual identity, graphic design, and branding in different sectors.
-Her primary research interest has focused on consumer behaviour from a multidisciplinary approach based on two research streams: (i) corporate brand design and identity, and (ii) sustainable development goals (SDGs).
-Pantea has been published widely in international academic journals, such as the British Journal of Management, Journal of Business Research, European Journal of Marketing, International Journal of Hospitality Management, and others.
-She is the associate/senior editor of the International Journal of Hospitality Management, Journal of Business Research, International Journal of Hospitality Management, International Journal of Management Reviews, International Journal of Contemporary Hospitality Management, and European Journal of International Management (EJIM), among others.
-Topics she is interested in include the following: Consumer behaviour Brand management Corporate brand design/visual identity Corporate marketing Corporate brand identity Corporate integrated communication Sustainable branding Sustainable development goals (SDGs) Technological advancements and innovation Her approach is to investigate, comprehend, and evaluate diverse societal and business phenomena that are customer-oriented and problem-focused.
+Pantea Foroudi (PhD, SFHEA, MSc (Hons), MA, BA (Hons)) is the Director of Research in the Business Analytics and Marketing Department (since 2025), and a Reader in Marketing and Corporate Brand Management.
+She is also the Director of the Sustainable Digital Economy Area of Excellence and a Member of the School Management Board (2024).
+Pantea serves as the Head of the Research Group in Marketing and Corporate Brand Management (2023–2025).
+Prior to her current academic leadership roles, she worked as the Business Manager and Solution Architect at Foroudi Consultancy (2013–2023).
+Since 1996, Pantea has built extensive experience in design, branding, and marketing, establishing herself as a creative innovator and practical problem-solver in visual identity, graphic design, and branding across various sectors.
+Pantea's primary research interests focus on consumer behavior, using a multidisciplinary approach across two key areas: (i) corporate brand design and identity, and (ii) sustainable development goals (SDGs).
+Her research has been widely published in leading international academic journals, including the British Journal of Management, Regional Studies, International Journal of Management Reviews, Journal of Business Research, European Journal of Marketing, International Journal of Hospitality Management, and more.
+Pantea's scholarly impact has been recognised globally.
+She was listed as the FIRST in "top scholarly output" in the UK and Europe and ranked FOURTH worldwide for the period 2016–2022 (December 2022).
+She has also been featured in Stanford University’s Top 2% of Scientists ranking, as per Elsevier’s Scopus database (2025, 2024, 2023, and 2022).
+In addition to her academic achievements, Pantea has extensive editorial experience as an associate and senior editor for renowned journals, including the International Journal of Hospitality Management, Journal of Business Research, International Journal of Contemporary Hospitality Management, European Journal of International Management, and more.
+Her work continues to make significant contributions to the fields of marketing, corporate branding, and sustainability.
+Topics she is interested in include the following: Artificial Intelligence (AI), Technological advancements, and Innovation Consumer behaviour, Brand management, Corporate design/visual identity, Corporate marketing, Corporate brand identity, Corporate integrated communication, Sustainable branding Sustainable development goals (SDGs) Her approach is to investigate, comprehend, and evaluate diverse societal and business phenomena that are customer-oriented and problem-focused.
 Due to her consulting and academic experience, she has developed a particular interest in consumer behaviour and corporate brand design, and communication focusing on social identity theory, perceived value theory, and the value of social interaction in various industries, including retail, higher education, and hospitality.
-She is interested in examining how consumption experiences and engagement add value to consumers.
-Due to the significance of the shared economy, companies with core businesses increasingly emphasise the value of shared experiences and consumption experiences.
-Her current research explores experience and engagement, their social benefits, and their effects on consumers' experiences and well-being.
-Her second stream examines how consumers perceive sustainable development goals (SDGs) and how that may affect residents and tourists.
-Her publications cover a wide range of topics, including consumer behaviour, marketing, branding, corporate identity, corporate visual identity, communication, sustainable branding, responsible consumption, sustainable development goals, and sustainability.
+Her research focuses on consumer behavior, specifically how AI, technology, and corporate branding/visual/design identity impact consumer/user engagement and wellbeing, with an emphasis on advancing Sustainable Development Goals (SDGs) across sectors such as health, retail, higher education, and hospitality.
 She frequently supports colleagues with various projects and collaborates across disciplines.
-Her name has listed as the FIRST in “top Scholarly output” in the UK and all of Europe; FOURTH in the world for the year range from 2016 to 2021 (Dec 2021) Pantea’s philosophy of teaching can be described as a philosophy of learning through teaching.
+Her name has listed as the FIRST in “top Scholarly output” in the UK and all of Europe; FOURTH in the world for the year range from 2016 to 2021 (Dec 2021) Recognized in Stanford University's Top 2% Scientists Ranking, based on Elsevier’s Scopus database (2025, 2024, 2023, and 2022) Pantea’s philosophy of teaching can be described as a philosophy of learning through teaching.
 As a journey-guide, she feels her role is to open the door to knowledge, critical thinking, and intelligence for the students through three interlinked stages: (i) the imparting of fundamental knowledge and the modelling of intellectual curiosity by presenting new concepts which are applicable to students’ academic and future careers in media-related fields, (ii) facilitating understanding of the material through dialogue rather than monologue, and (iii) supporting the challenges to students’ existing thinking.
-She will be teaching the following modules this academic year (2022/23): MG5615 (Understanding Business and Management Research) MG5584 (Applied Corporate Brand Management) MG5586 (Strategic Corporate Brand Management and Consulting)
+She is teaching the following modules (2024/25): MG5584 (Applied Corporate Brand Management) MG5586 (Strategic Corporate Brand Management and Consulting)

 Members